marcomq/vanilla-schema-forms/README.md

 ## Status

-Vanilla Schema Forms is in a very early pre-alpha state.
-I am not using it yet and it may not be working correctly for you.
+Vanilla Schema Forms is in a very early state.
+I am not using it yet and it may be changed in the future.

+## Playground

+Check out the **playground**  [here](https://marcomq.github.io/vanilla-schema-forms/)

 ## How it Works